 34.4.1.1 Introduction

 This test method is designed to measure the potential for a solid substance to increase the burning rate or burning intensity of a combustible substance when the two are thoroughly mixed.
 Tests are conducted on the substance to be evaluated mixed with dry fibrous cellulose in mixing ratios of 1:1 and 4:1, by mass, of sample to cellulose.
 The burning characteristics of the mixtures are compared with the standard 3:7 mixture, by mass, of potassium bromate to cellulose.
-If the burning time is equal to or less than this standard mixture, the burning times should be compared with those from the packing group I or II reference standards, 3:2 and 2:3 ratios, by mass, of potassium bromate to cellulose respectively.
+If the burning time is equal to or less than this standard mixture, the burning times should be compared with those from the packing group I or II / category 1 or 2 reference standards, 3:2 and 2:3 ratios, by mass, of potassium bromate to cellulose respectively.